glitchnsec/glitchnsec.github.io/index.md

 # About

 Hello netizen!
-I am Kc Udonsi (legal name: Kelechukwu Udonsi).
+I am Kc Udonsi.
 Welcome to my little corner of the internet.

 Areas of technical expertise and interest include: